-As Ranking Member of the Subcommittee on the Western Hemisphere, I strive to strengthen relations with our neighbors in the Hemisphere in order to ensure prosperity.
-It is an honor to serve as the lead Democrat on a Subcommittee that oversees a portion of the world that is not only strategically critical for our foreign agenda, but a part of the world that is deeply personal to me and many of my constituents.
-The Subcommittee in Western Hemisphere has jurisdiction over issues pertaining to the countries in South America, North America, and the Caribbean.
+As Chairman of the Western Hemisphere Subcommittee, it is my duty to engage with leaders in the region to ensure that the United States is a good partner to our allies, committed to prosperity and security in the region.
+It is an honor to serve as the head of a Subcommittee that oversees a portion of the world that is not only strategically critical for our foreign agenda, but a part of the world that is deeply personal to me and many of my constituents.
+The Subcommittee has jurisdiction over issues pertaining to the countries in South America, North America, and the Caribbean.

 More on Foreign Affairs

-(Washington, D.C.) – Today, Congressman Sires issued the following statement on the conviction and sentencing of Venezuelan opposition leader Leopoldo López:
+(Washington, D.C.) – Today, Congressman Sires released the following statement regarding the ongoing protests in Nicaragua: